sejalrj/NewsDetect/README.md

 📊 Dataset
 We leverage the GDELT project as a primary data source, collecting real-time news articles to access a diverse range of news sources globally.

-📈 Results
-(Provide a brief overview of the results or findings of the project.
-Alternatively, link to a results section or page.)